mrkaurelius/shellscripts/README.md

 # shellscripts

-trying to learn shell scripting with realword use examples
+repository for learning shell scripting with basic, pragmatic examples